HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS Requirements

 \subsection{Imaging Unit}

 \textit{High-resolution cameras} are an interesting add-on to the HAPS-ITS in order to monitor critical trans-continental highway segments, rapidly assess incidents, and handle inaccuracies in collected IoT data.
-Several technologies can be used for imaging, including optical cameras, radars, and LiDAR.
+Several technologies can be used for imaging, including optical cameras, radars, and LiDAR, which are now able to distinguish objects at very large distances \cite{Li2020}.
 These components can be installed in the HAPS-ITS to increase surveillance efficiency.
-These imaging units are powerful enough to distinguish objects at distances up to 200 km (\url{https://www.thalesgroup.com/en/worldwide/space/news/space-qa-all-about-stratobus}).

-{Based on the discussion of Section IV, we present in Table \ref{tab:HAPSITS} a payload example of a HAPS-ITS, which takes into account only the main components.
-To be noted that further investigation is needed to provide all necessary accessories and devices for HAPS-ITS operation.}